 Perkins’ main building, with its soaring tower crowned by a symbolic lantern of education, is named after the school’s first director, Samuel Gridley Howe.

-- Allen Chapel: The chapel bears the name of the school’s third dirctor, Dr. Edwward Allen, who brought Perkins to its present location in Watertowon in 1912.
+- Allen Chapel: The chapel bears the name of the school’s third dirctor, Dr. Edwward Allen, who brought Perkins to its present location in Watertown in 1912.

 - Appleton Memorial Window: The stained glass window in the Allen Chapel was donated in memory of Francis Henry Appleton, president of the Perkins Corporation for 30 years, and his wife, Fannie Tappan Appleton.